-Upper Drina and Lim river Brodarevo HPPs project cross border influence analysis, Environmentalist regional alliance form opposition blocks and warns stakeholders20.
-May 2013. / SEE Energy News
+Upper Drina and Lim river Brodarevo HPPs project cross border influence analysis, Environmentalist regional alliance form opposition blocks and warns stakeholders, SEE Energy News

 Bad quality of documents and lack of public discussion, in case of Drina and Lim river new HPP projects, are good arguments to recommend turning back the process of evaluation of cross border influence and analysis repeating of environmental influence studies elaborates to further investigation.
 This is the main conclusion of the Montenegro NGO alliance statement regarding Upper Drina HPP projects of Republika Srpska and RWE and Lim river HPPs Brodarevo 1 and 2 of Canadian REV company.